pippim/pippim.github.io/index.md

 A ***different kind*** of site search engine greets you.
 Others operate at an average speed of 2.5 MB/s (Megabytes per second) over the internet.
-This one runs at the speed of your RAM.
-An everyday modern computer speed of 19,200 MB/s!
+This one runs at the speed of RAM; about 19,200 MB/s!

 [Convert]((stack.html)) your popular *Stack Exchange Posts* to **your own website** with additional features like;